gpropf/clarity/README.md

 : Due to the large number of factors that come into play in creating nodes, we set up factory objects (using the CLNodeFactory class) that store certain persistent parameters relevant to setting up nodes.

 Peer
-: Nodes can have relationships with other nodes that result in automatic data movement and updating when one node is changed either due to the end user or the model changing something.
+: Nodes can have relationships with other nodes that result in automatic data movement and updating when one node is changed.
+This can be either due to the end user or the model changing something.
 Nodes that have such a relationship with another are called its peers.

-### Data Flow Class Methods ###
-_These are the current methods that move data around in the system.
-I'm documenting them here mostly for my own benefit so that I can think about a better nomenclature and simpler structure for them._

-`HybridNode<V>::refreshDOMValueFromModel()`: Called by refresh() at beginning of GUI construction.
-Main purpose is to initialize the DOM value with the model val.
-Calls..

-`virtual void HybridNode<V>::setDOMVal(const val &inval)`: Calls `ClarityNode::setDOMVal` but also dispatches value to peers.

-`virtual void ClarityNode::setDOMVal(const val &inval)`: Only affects the DOM value.

-`void HybridNode<V>::setCppValFromJSVal(const val &jsval)`: Writes the provided val object into the cppVal_ according to the template type using the emscripten as() method.
-At the end it calls pushValToPeers().

-`virtual void HybridNode<V>::updateNodeFromDom()`: The main driver of the data flow.
-When the user uses a control, the method `static INLINE void ClarityNode::updateNodeFromDomById(int id)` gets called and starts the update process moving data "down" from the DOM into the modelVal and possible also "sideways" to the node's peers (if any).

 ### An Interface is a Graph